shricodev/dotfiles/README.md

     <a href="https://github.com/shricodev/dotfiles/commits/main"><img align="center" src="https://img.shields.io/github/commit-activity/m/shricodev/dotfiles" alt="commit frequency"></a>
 </p>

+## 👀 Check Out My Blog Post on this Project!

+> I have a blog post about this project [here](https://dev.to/shricodev/how-i-manage-my-system-and-dotfiles-with-ansible-8m1).

 ## ✨ Why Ansible?

 Managing dotfiles and setting up a new system should be **fast**, **reliable**,